daviddetorres/acronimos-para-novatos/README.md

 * YAML: YAML Ain’t Markup Language
 * YRW: You are welcome

-# Abreviaturas
+# Abbreviations
-* nit: De nitpick Usado en PR, para sugerenciales pequeñas, sin importancia
+* nit: From nitpick.
+Used in PR for small suggestions, without importance
-* re: Regarding, para cuando quieres poner en contexto un tema del que hablar
+* re: From regarding.
+Used when you want to put in context a subject to talk about (eg. re PR #0001, I was thinking about...)

-# Frases hechas
+# Catchphrases
-* My 2 cents: Se usa antes de dar una opnión que debe tomarse solo como aportación o sugerencia.
-Similar a IMHO.
+* My 2 cents: It is used before giving an opinion that should be taken only as an input or suggestion.
+Similar to IMHO..

-# Tiempo
+# Time
 * FY: Fiscal Year
-* H1 - H2: Half -> Semestres
+* H1 - H2: Half -> Semester
-* Q1 - Q4: Quarters -> Trimestres
+* Q1 - Q4: Quarters -> Trimester

-# Otros
+# Others
 * [101](https://en.wikipedia.org/wiki/101_(topic)): A topic for beginners in any area.
 It has all the basic principles and concepts that are expected in a particular field